0xnurl/gpts-cant-count/README.md

 ### Demo of even the most advanced LLMs' inability to handle basic arithmetic.

-For a theory about what might be the source of this and how it could be fixed, see [Minimum Description Length Recurrent Neural Networks](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00489/112499/Minimum-Description-Length-Recurrent-Neural).

 The script scans number combinations in a range, using the template `a{op}b=`, e.g.:
 ```
 17+950=